Guide to Buying a Second Home in the UK

 3. Property Type and Maintenance

-A second home might not be visited frequently.
-Therefore, low maintenance properties might be beneficial.
+Although having a second home can be a blessing, it can also be a curse as it might not be visited frequently!
+Therefore, low-maintenance properties might be beneficial.
 Flats or new builds can be easier to maintain than old houses.
 Consider potential service charges and ground rent, especially with leasehold properties.

 4. Legal implications